🎯 MCP Feedback Collector

 ```bash

-# Start server (default)
+# Start the server (default)

 mcp-feedback-collector

-# Specify port
+# Specify the port

 mcp-feedback-collector --port 8080

-# Web mode only
+# Web-only mode

 mcp-feedback-collector --web

-# Test collect_feedback function
+# Test the collect_feedback function

 mcp-feedback-collector test-feedback